 In Breeder, author Eugenia Collier disturbs the peace.
-Unsettling tales stepped in the African American oral tradition recall a shameful past and foreshadow an uncertain future.
+Unsettling tales steeped in the African American oral tradition recall a shameful past and foreshadow an uncertain future.
 A master storyteller, Collier changes voices with the ease of a chameleon, spanning broad emotional spectrum from dark moods to bright moments.
 Included in this collected is the ever-popular short-story, Marigolds.

 Collier's essays on African American literature have appeared in periodicals such as Negro Digest/BlackWorld, Phylon, CLA Journal and Obsidian and in books such as Mari Evans' Black Women Writers.
 With Richard Long, she co-edited the anthology, Afro-American Writing.
 188 pages, paperback.